How much do you really know about water and how it impacts your body?

 The human body needs water for a variety of reasons and this includes carrying nutrients to different organs of the body and flushing away toxins from the body.
 The amount of water needed by the body depends on the type of activities performed.

 Did you know that by drinking water at key hours of the day it will work wonders for the body?

 Water performs a major role in the absorption of nutrients by the body, aids in digestion and even regulates body temperature.
 Further medical research shows that by drinking water at certain times of the day will impact the body functions in various positive ways, these include:

 Drinking a glass of water when you wake up for complete refreshment

-One of the best things you can do after you wake up is drink a big glass of water.
-Your body has been stationary and at rest for a very long period so naturally you have lost water and built up toxins.
+One of the best things you can do after you wake up is to drink a big glass of water.
+Your body has been stationary and at rest for a very long period so naturally, you have lost water and built-up toxins.
 Water will kick start your metabolism, hydrates your body, help flush out toxins and fuel your brain.

 Drinking a glass of water before bedtime prevents heart attacks